metalcycling/openstructure/modules/doc/actions.rst

                             if global-chain-mapping flag is set.
       -ra, --rmsd-assignment
                             Use RMSD for ligand assignment.
+      -u, --unassigned      Report unassigned model ligands in the output together with assigned ligands, with a null score, and reason for not being assigned.

       --lddt-pli            Compute lDDT-PLI score and store as key "lddt-pli".
       --rmsd                Compute RMSD score and store as key "rmsd".
       --radius RADIUS       Inclusion radius for the binding site.
 Any residue